-'Avengers: Endgame' Theory Suggests Captain America Won't Be The One to Sacrifice Himself
+'Avengers: Endgame' Theory Suggests Captain America Won't Be The One To Sacrifice Himself

 Videos by ComicBook.com

-An intriguing fan theory that’s surfaced online suggests that’s simply not going to be the case.
-First shared by u/CaptainCayden2077, the theory says Cap’s death isn’t something that Joe and Anthony Russo would dare put in a film as large as Endgame.
-While the theorist doesn’t have much concrete evidence as to why it’d happen, it seems the biggest thing they’ve pointed out is the tendency from Marvel Studios to redirect the attention of fans and pull out all kinds of stops.
+As you get deeper into the theory, it begins to make more and more sense.
+The Russo Brothers have previously said Rogers will get a massive story arc in Endgame and a Stark sacrifice develops the arcs of both characters quite significantly.

-As the theory points out, many fans though an Avenger or two would die during the events of Avengers: Infinity War and not half of all life.
-Because of that, the theorist suggests that since Cap is such a “popular” character for a death pool, he won’t be the one to make the ultimate sacrifice.
-It should be noted that the theorist doesn’t list anyone else who’d make the sacrifice in Cap’s place, only that the red, white, and blue-donning superhero would make it out alive, much to the surprise of most MCU fans.
+On Cap’s hand, he’s forced to watch a close ally plunge to himself with no other choice — even more poignant after his trading a life for a life stance in Infinity War — and for Stark, he’d end making the ultimate sacrifice, shoving any questions about his character and personality by the wayside.

-Captain Marvel is now in theaters and will be followed by Avengers: Endgame on April 26th and Spider-Man: Far From Home on July 5th.
+Avengers: Endgame opens April 26th.
+Other Marvel Studios movies out this year include Captain Marvel on March 8th and Spider-Man: Far From Home on July 5th.

-Who do you think dies in Avengers: Endgame?
-Let us know your thoughts in the comments below or join the conversation online by hitting me up on Twitter at @AdamBarnhardt to chat all things MCU!
+Do you think Stark is going to sacrifice himself to save Cap?
+Why or why not?
+Let us know your thoughts in the comments below or join the conversation online by hitting me up on Twitter at @AdamBarnhardt!

 —–